-- Gambling is prohibet in Brazil.
+- Gambling is prohibited in Brazil.
 There isn’t a single casino in the whole of Brazil.
 Also, you cannot sunbathe topless in Brazil, although the rest of the bikini is pretty skimpy.

 - The prisons in Brazil are split into 2 categories, the inmates of each are incarcerated separately.
 In the first those who haven’t graduated from university and in the other those who have a degree.
-Quite dubious and undoubtably unjust.
+Quite dubious and undoubtedly unjust.

 - Brazil is the country with the most VW kombi vans in the world.
 Whereas in other places they ceased production in the 1980s, in Brazil the line production ended fairly recently in 2013.

 - Brazil has its own Wild West Story involving the Cangaço gangs (cangançeiros).
 In the North East of Brazil there is a huge area of arid land, not dissimilar to the Wild West of the USA, known as the Sertão.
 The most famous Cangaço was Lampião, a mixture of hero and villain, who hated the government and rich land owners.

-- Brazil or more specifically the Amazon River Basin has it’s own pink dolphins.
+- Brazil or more specifically the Amazon River Basin has its own pink dolphins.
 These river dolphins, named Botos, can range from grey to pink in colour and have poor vision, thus uses sonar to navigate the murky river waters.
 Botos are also star of Brazilian folklore, the supposed culprit of unexplainable pregnancies in the Amazon region.